 That’s a wrap on BOH’s third annual Future of Home conference, where an all-star lineup of speakers gathered to discuss the future of media, real estate, collaborations and so much more.
-Here, we share takeaways from today’s programming.
+Here, we share takeaways from today’s events.
 (Don’t forget to check out our recap of Day 1!)

 THE PIVOT TO HOME

 Fresh off a night at the Met Gala, fashion designer extraordinaire Christian Siriano sat down with BOH contributor Sophie Donelson to discuss his foray into interior design.
 The avant-garde designer—the first American to have three dresses on exhibit in the same year at The Costume Institute at the Metropolitan Museum of Art—grew up in Maryland with a mother who had an affinity for fabrics and textiles.
 “We would reupholster things all the time,” he recalled.
 “I grew up loving all the different tones, shades and textures of fabrics.”

 In addition to working as an interior designer for a select group of clients, Siriano recently released a 14-piece furniture collection with 1stDibs.
 The fashionable assortment features boucle-clad stools, geometric settees, and black-and-white benches with glossy lacquered frames.
 “I approach interior design differently than garments,” he said.
 “I can still take risks, but I think a lot more about longer-lasting styles.”

 Best quote: “I build silhouettes all day long for garments.
 I wanted to build them for home,” Siriano said.